Geely Galaxy Starshine 7: Design

 In the front, the Starshine 7 uses a trapezoidal grille with vertical chrome inserts similar to the smaller Starshine 6, which has been compared to styling Mercedes-AMG models by news outlets.
 At the sides, traditional door handles are used.
 The overall design is similar to the Starshine 6, however the Starshine 7 uses a continuous light strip whereas the Starshine 6's taillights are separated.
 The Starshine 7 will also offer rims that are between 17 and 19 inches in size.

 Powertrain

-The Starshine 7 is equipped with Geely's Thor AI Hybrid 2.0 system, which uses a 1.5 liter naturally aspirated inline 4 codenamed BHE15-BFN producing 110 horsepower and an electric motor producing 161 horsepower.
-Fuel consumption is 2.8 L/100km when the battery is fully depleted.
-Battery sizes have not yet been confirmed, however the Starshine 7's electric range will be 37-78 miles (60-125 kilometers) depending on the battery size.
+The Starshine 7 is equipped with Geely's Thor AI Hybrid 2.0 system, which uses a 1.5-liter naturally aspirated inline-4 codenamed BHE15-BFN producing 110 hp and an electric motor producing 161 hp with a top speed of 190 km/h.
+The engine has a thermal efficiency of 47.26%, allowing for CLTC fuel consumption of 2.8 L/100km when the battery is fully depleted.
+Power is supplied by a choice of two LFP battery options: 19.0kWh with a CLTC electric range rating of 115-120 km, and 28.3kWh with a range of 165 km.

+The all-wheel drive version has a combined power output of 418 hp and 526 Nm of torque, allowing for a 0–100 km/h time of 5.4 seconds.